peter-gergely-horvath/commandmosaic/README.md

   * Servlet
   * Spring HTTP Request handlers
   * Amazon AWS Lambda (with and without Spring Boot)

+## Using the CommandDispatcherServer server classes

+This library was designed with the goal of exposing commands as services with minimum amount of code.
+The API `org.commandmosaic.api.server.CommandDispatcherServer` provides a layer of abstraction between how a command dispatch request is transmitted and represented, and the actual `CommandDispatcher` being used.

+A `CommandDispatcherServer` reads the incoming dispatch request from a `java.io.InputStream` and writes the outcome of the command execution to `java.io.OutputStream`.
+Any container that can provide incoming messages as `java.io.InputStream` and can receive the response as bytes being written to a `java.io.OutputStream` can easily be integrated.

+The class `org.commandmosaic.core.server.DefaultCommandDispatcherServer`
+offers a default implementation for building the dispatcher server.

+Its constructor takes a `CommandDispatcher` that it will use to dispatch incoming requests.
+Its only public method `serviceRequest` reads the dispatch requests from the supplied `InputStream` as JSON and writes the response back to the `OutputStream` as JSON as well.
+This allows easy integration to any request handling mechanism where the application has access to the request streams.
+(For example: Apache Netty network servers etc.)

 # Implementing the Command Pattern